bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def display_on_create(self, cdict):
             """
             Given a cdict as implemented above, modify it to better suit interactive presentation when an item is created.
+If there are any when_creating attributes, they will be added to the cdict before it is passed to this method.

             Implementing this method is optional.
             """